TiendaNube/standalone-apps/packages/app-template-vite/README.md

 # Nimbus App Template > Vite

 ## Introduction
 This front-end project was developed using Vite and TypeScript and includes our pre-installed Design System.
-Its purpose is to provide a practical template for creating a web application in the partner portal, targeting store owners.
+Its purpose is to provide a practical template for creating a web application in the Partners Portal, targeting store owners.

 The example application not only demonstrates how to call Nuvemshop/Tiendanube APIs but also automates the authentication process using the information provided in the `.env` file at the project's root.